pixley/discord-audio-pipe/README.md

 ```

 ## CLI
-Running the `.exe` / `main.pyw` without any arguments will start the graphical interface.
+Running `main.pyw` without any arguments will start the graphical interface.
 Alternatively, discord-audio-pipe can be run from the command line and contains some tools to query system audio devices and accessible channels.
 ```
 usage: main.pyw [-h] [-t TOKEN] [-v] [-c CHANNEL] [-d DEVICE] [-D] [-C]